spinnylights/some_sort_of_game_engine/README.md

 what circumstances.
 I can take these measurements myself, but of course my environment is not the same as yours, so I may not see the same things.

-Since this is an art project, Lily and I are probably more likely to turn down patches that add features or otherwise change the game's behavior than we would if this was a utilitarian library or something.
-We do plan to support mods, so you should have a way to add things onto the base game that way.
-However, if there's something you really feel that every player would want, feel free to create an issue for it and we can discuss.